Fukaya category of Grassmannians: rectangles: Main theorems

 where in the last step we used that the Schur polynomial of $\ydiagram{1}$ is linear.
 The fact that these summands are indexed by eigenvalues of multiplicity one guarantees that a single nonzero object generates, thanks to Theorem \ref{Fact3}. \end{proof}

-\begin{remark} In fact, the theorem above shows that whenever a critical point $[\check{M}_I]$ of the Landau-Ginzburg superpotential belongs to the rectangular torus chart $T_{G^R}\subset\check{\Gr}(k,n)$ the object $T^{k(n-k)}_I$ is defined and nonzero in the summand of the Fukaya category $\Fuk_\lambda(\Gr(k,n))$ with
+\begin{remark} In fact, the theorem above shows that whenever a critical point $[\check{M}_{I^\vee}]$ of the Landau-Ginzburg superpotential belongs to the rectangular torus chart $T_{\cC^R}\subset\vGr(k,n)$ the object $T^{k(n-k)}_I$ is defined and nonzero in the summand of the Fukaya category $\Fuk_\lambda(\Gr(k,n))$ with

 even when $|\lambda|$ has not maximum modulus.
-The difference in this case is that the summand $\QH_\lambda(\Gr(k,n))$ of quantum cohomology is not necessarily one-dimensional, therefore we cannot conclude that this object generates $\D\Fuk_\lambda(\Gr(k,n))$. \end{remark}
+The difference in this case is that the summand $\QH_\lambda(\Gr(k,n))$ of quantum cohomology is not necessarily one-dimensional, therefore one cannot conclude that this object generates $\D\Fuk_\lambda(\Gr(k,n))$. \end{remark}

 As Figure \ref{fig:branes} illustrates, the question of what summands with lower $|\lambda|$ contain nonzero objects supported on the Gelfand-Cetlin torus is related to the arithmetic of $k$ and $n$.
-On the other hand, we show in Theorem 2 that the equivariance of the Landau-Ginzburg mirror with respect to the action of $D_n$ introduced at the beginning of this section forces a certain dichotomy, for which summands $\Fuk_\lambda(\Gr(k,n))$ in each level $|\lambda|$ contain either none or a full $D_n$-orbit of nonzero objects.
+On the other hand, we show in Theorem \ref{Thm2} that the equivariance of the Landau-Ginzburg mirror with respect to the action of $D_n$ introduced at the beginning of this section forces a certain dichotomy, for which summands $\Fuk_\lambda(\Gr(k,n))$ in each level $|\lambda|$ contain either none or a full $D_n$-orbit of nonzero objects.